 Rosemary Beach is nothing like other beach communities in Florida, it is well-planned town that is very family-friendly and safe.
 There are no big hotel chains, high-rise buildings, or party scenes here, just multi-generational families spending their holidays with loved ones.

 The Sand is Sugary Soft

 The sand on Florida Gulf coast beaches is made up of quartz crystals, produced by the weathering of continental landmasses and Appalachian mountains.
 The quartz is washed down America’s great rivers into the Atlantic and the Gulf of Mexico where it is carried onto the beaches by water currents and waves.
 It is sparkly, soft, and sometimes squeaky.

 Shallow Emerald Waters

 Whether you like tanning with the warm sun shining down or hiding under an umbrella while sipping on cool drinks and catching up on good books, the Emerald Coast will steal your heart!
 The water is warm and shallow and a pretty shade of green.

 Beautiful Beach Homes

-With wrap around verandas, outdoor courtyards and boardwalks that lead up to the beaches, the tastefully decorated beach homes in Rosemary are perfect for families seeking some privacy and want to spend time away from the crowds.
+With wrap-around verandas, outdoor courtyards, and boardwalks that lead up to the beaches, the tastefully decorated beach homes in Rosemary are perfect for families seeking some privacy and wanting to spend time away from the crowds.
 You won’t find big hotel chains or high rises here, just vacation rentals and owners who come back to enjoy their second or third home away from home.